-From the Azure portal, navigate to Create a resource > Analytics > HDInsight.
+From the Azure portal, go to Create a resource > Analytics > HDInsight.

 Under Basics, enter or select the following values:

 Property Description Subscription Select your Azure subscription.
 Resource group Create a resource group or select an existing resource group.
 A resource group is a container of Azure components.
 In this case, the resource group contains the HDInsight cluster and the dependent Azure Storage account.
 Cluster name Enter a name for the Hadoop cluster.
 Because all clusters in HDInsight share the same DNS namespace this name needs to be unique.
 The name can consist of up to 59 characters including letters, numbers, and hyphens.
 The first and last characters of the name cannot be hyphens.
 Location Select an Azure location where you want to create your cluster.
 Choose a location closer to you for better performance.
 Cluster type Select Select cluster type.
 Then select Hadoop as the cluster type.
 Version The default version for the cluster type will be specified.
 Select from the drop-down list if you wish to specify a different version.
 Cluster login username and password The default login name is admin.
 The password must be at least 10 characters in length and must contain at least one digit, one uppercase, and one lower case letter, one non-alphanumeric character (except characters ' " ` ).
 Make sure you do not provide common passwords such as "Pass@word1".
 Secure Shell (SSH) username The default username is sshuser.
 You can provide another name for the SSH username.
-Use cluster login password for SSH Select this checkbox to use the same password for SSH user as the one you provided for the cluster login user.
+Use cluster login password for SSH Select this check box to use the same password for SSH user as the one you provided for the cluster login user.

 Select the Next: Storage >> to advance to the storage settings.